integrations/microsoft-teams/Readme.md

 `@github subscribe owner/repo workflows:{name:"your workflow name" event:"workflow event" branch:"branch name" actor:"actor name"}`

-- name: Name of your workflow
+- **name**: Name of your workflow
-- event: The event on which the workflow is triggered.
+- **event**: The event on which the workflow is triggered.
 You can find all the available events list [here](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#available-events).
-- actor: The person who triggered or responsible for running of the workflow
+- **actor**: The person who triggered or responsible for running of the workflow
-- branch: The branch on which the workflow is running.
+- **branch**: The branch on which the workflow is running.
 Only incase where pull_request event is included, the branch will be the target branch the pull request is created for.

 You can pass multiple entries for each of the events in as a comma separate list as below example:
 `@github subscribe org/repo workflows:{event:"pull_request","push" branch:"main","dev" actor:"ashokirla"}`